Ferdinand, Duke of Viseu

-Infante Ferdinand, Duke of Viseu and Beja (or Fernando, /pt/, 17 November 1433 - 18 September 1470) was the third son of Edward, King of Portugal and his wife Eleanor of Aragon.
+Infante Ferdinand, Duke of Viseu and Beja (or Fernando, /pt/, 17 November 1433 – 18 September 1470) was the third son of Edward, King of Portugal, and Eleanor of Aragon.

 Biography

 Ferdinand was born in Almeirim on 17 November 1433, and died in Setúbal on 18 September 1470.

 He was twice sworn Prince of Portugal (title granted to the presumptive heir to the throne): first between 1438 and 1451, once his older brother became king Afonso V of Portugal and had no children; and for the second time, in 1451, when Prince João was born, but died months later.

 When Afonso V's first daughter, Princess Joan, was born (1452), Infante Ferdinand finally lost this title.

 In 1452, Ferdinand fled the country looking for adventure.
 Some say he wanted to go to the north African cities controlled by the Portuguese; others say that he wanted to join his uncle, the King Alfonso I of Naples, in his campaigns in southern Italy.
 It seems Ferdinand had the hope to inherit his uncle's kingdom, as he had no legitimate children.

 Ferdinand in a 1534 miniature in the Genealogy of D. Manuel Pereira, 3rd Count of Feira.

-However, his brother, King Afonso V of Portugal, as soon as he knew about Ferdinand’s escape, ordered to the Count of Odemira, which was patrolling the strait of Gibraltar with a fleet, to intercept the infante's ship and bring him back to mainland Portugal.
+However, his brother, King Afonso V of Portugal, as soon as he knew about Ferdinand's escape, ordered to the Count of Odemira, which was patrolling the strait of Gibraltar with a fleet, to intercept the infante's ship and bring him back to mainland Portugal.